ds-rants/ds-rants/posts/2025/2025_11_tests_for_ds/test_for_ds.md

 ## Conclusion

 This glorious landscape made of lying dashboards, misleading analyses, and an astonishing 80-90% of machine learning projects that die without reaching production, are just a clear sign that our profession still lacks discipline.
-We will need to incorporate better practices in our work, which may take many different forms but I am sure that testing will be a part of it.
+We need to incorporate better practices in our work.
+It may take many different forms but I am sure that testing will and should be a part of it.

 Certainly, there are specific issues with data science that make it more difficult to test.
 Granted, you might not know if you are going to keep that freshly-made 500-line analysis.